 During the seventeenth century, a number of English Venables emigrated to the New World.
 In the search for the parentage and ancestry of Thomas Venable of New Jersey, it became evident that available data would have to be collected on each one from official documents and records, historical publications, and books and notes of other genealogists.
-This chapter will pre-sent the results of research done on early American Venables.
+This chapter will present the results of research done on early American Venables.

 There does not appear to be a consistent pattern among the English emigres in the spelling of their surname.
-In England, almost without exception, it is spelled with the final s - Venables.
+In England, almost without exception, it is spelled with the final "s" - Venables.
 Perhaps the American Venables were spoken of and to as Venables, but official documents vary as to the spelling.
 On some it is Venables, on others Venable.
-The last name of William of Bucks County, Pennsylvania, is always spelled Venables in official records.
+The last name of William of Bucks County, Pennsylvania, is always spelled Venables in offical records.
 In all Barbados entries concerning Thomas Venable(s) of England, Barbados, and Philadelphia, the name is Venables; on some deeds given by or to him in Philadelphia, it is spelled Venables, on others Venable.
-He signs his will Thomas Venable; his wife signs hers Rebecca Venables.
+He signs his will Thomas Venable: his wife signs hers Rebecca Venables.

-Other variations in spelling occur: Venable, Venable, Venable, Venebel, Venable, Ven
+Other variations in spelling occur: Venable, Vennables, Vennable, Venebal, Venebel, Venaball, Venible, Veniable, Venobles, Veneble, Venebles.